 team is face-to-face conversation.

-Business impact is the primary measure of progress.
+Delighted customers and business impact are the primary measures of progress.

 Agile processes promote sustainable development.